shatabditalbar/FIFA-22-Data-Analysis/README.md

 * International Reputation
 * Wages

+The relation among some parameters including :

+* International Reputation and wages
+* Reputation & Value.
+* Potential & wages.
+* Height and Defending skills.

-The relation among all other parameters are observed in order to reinforce performance of players to win th match.
+are observed in order to reinforce performance of players to win the match.